rlsmine/base-chat/readme.md

 Permission: `basechat.say` or OP

 ### Disclaimer
-This plugin is made for 1.21 Spigot and we don't have plans to update it to newer or older versions.
-Feel free to fork and update it yourself. <br>This plugin can be used in any server.
+At his time, we **don't** have plans to update it to newer or older versions.
+Feel free to fork and update it.
 <br>
 <br>
 Check our other plugins [**here**](https://github.com/orgs/rlsmine/repositories).<bR>